dsloyer/ez-kubeadm/README.md

 This project has a simple aim: make is easy to create multi-node Kubernetes clusters, in a local environment, with a single command.
 Also, to supports several clusters, and easy switching between them.

 Why use this project and not another?
-I've made really, really easy for me -- maybe you will find it easy for you, as well.
+Because the steps are clear and uncomplicated -- maybe you will find it easy for you, as well.
 My interest, beyond taking it as a modest "Infrastructure as Code" personal challenge, was to:
 * Avoid a sometimes complex, often confusing, process of deployment via other solutions.
 * Applying a "canonical" Kubernetes deployment solution, kubeadm, whose steps can be easily seen to be consistent with the steps appearing in kubernetes.io for kubeadm (actually copied/pasted from there, whenever possible).
-* Reduce and consolidate the steps scattered across kubernetes.io's kubeadm setup webpage (kubeadm, CRI, CNI, etc), to a single command.
+* Combine and consolidate the steps scattered across kubernetes.io's kubeadm setup webpage (kubeadm, CRI, CNI, etc), to a single command.
-* Package it such that discarding, and recreating, a working cluster is trivial, reliable, and fast.
+* Implement it such that discarding, and recreating, a working cluster is trivial, reliable, and fast.
 * Document the tools, applications needed (where to find, what, and how, to install).
-* Report the issues discovered, and their resolution.
+* Report the issues discovered in the development process, and catalogue their resolution.
-* For both Linux and Windows 10 WSL (Windows Subsystem for Linux).
+* Support both Linux and Windows 10 WSL (Windows Subsystem for Linux) hosts.
-* All in one small bundle of files.
+* Package it as a small bundle of files.

 What's the downside?
 * Your environment may be different than mine, causing you to encounter problems that I've promised you would be